Last Updated on April 14, 2023

 Visiting Belize on a tight budget?

 So you’ll need to go via tours, usually around 100 USD each.
-If you don’t have the budget (or the time) to visit all the places listed above I would recommend doing at least the Caracol and the ATM Cave tour.
+If you don’t have the budget (or the time) to visit all the places listed above I would recommend visiting at least the Caracol and the ATM Cave tour.
 Keep in mind that you can always negotiate the prices.

 Where to stay in San Ignacio

-- Budget: Bella’s Backpackers Cayo – comfy hostel, clean, common area, hammocks, kitchen, and wifi – Around $15 US a night.
+Budget: Bella’s Backpackers Cayo – comfy hostel, clean, common area, hammocks, kitchen, and wifi – Around $15 US a night.

-- Luxury: Ka’ana Resort & Spa – great resort on the outskirt of San Ignacio, in a secluded but accessible location, spacious rooms with terrace, wifi, an infinity pool, organic restaurant.
+Luxury: Ka’ana Resort & Spa – great resort on the outskirt of San Ignacio, in a secluded but accessible location, spacious rooms with terrace, wifi, an infinity pool, organic restaurant.

 In the jungle: Hidden Valley Inn & Reserve – located in the heart of the rainforest, this resort is great for trekking there are several trails and waterfalls nearby, pool, yoga classes, private airstrip, bar, and restaurant.